-On the hunt to find the best Things to Do with Kids in Paris?
+On the hunt to find the best things to do with kids in Paris?
 Paris is usually seen as a romantic city for a couple’s getaway.
 But, did you know there are plenty of amazing things to do with your kids in Paris.

 With the recent Netflix TV Series Emily in Paris, lots of fans are re-discovering Paris with a fresh pair of eyes trying to find all the places shot in the French capital.
-For instance, you can visit the Atelier des Lumières listed below where you are discovering classic art work from famous artists such as Cézanne or Kandisky.

-If you’re planning a trip with young children, here are below the best things to do with kids in Paris.
+Let’s waste no more time.
+Here are below the best things to do with kids in Paris.
 On y va?

 1. Walk up the Eiffel Tower